GPCsolutions/zenfusionoauth/README.md

 ZenFusion Oauth
 ===============

-This module provides Google APIs OAuth2 client capabilities to Dolibarr.
+This module provides Google APIs OAuth 2 client capabilities to Dolibarr.

 It is designed to be used with other ZenFusion modules.

 License
 -------

-Copyright (C) 2014 GPC.solutions
+Copyright (C) 2011-2014 GPC.solutions

 GPLv3 or (at your option) any later version.